larribas/terraform-aws-mlflow/README.md

 - Upcoming:
   - [ ] PR to mlflow to accept BACKEND_STORE_URI as an environment variable => Allow selecting a different container image
   - [ ] Target-based autoscaling
-  - [ ] Allow injecting sidecar containers (we need to inject a datadog agent)

 ## Contributors